Here are some of the questions I often receive about myself, this website, and other things people love to ask.

 If you were to hire me to do all this and put a video production or written review together at the end of it all, it would cost you far more than the value of your product.
 Not to mention the fact that the review would be going in front of a targeted audience who are specifically coming to learn about these types of products.

 I don’t do reviews because I need gear.
 If I want something badly enough, I’ll just buy it.
-I put the time into thoroughly researching and testing products then posting a review because I believe it will help my viewers.
+I put the time into thoroughly researching and testing products then posting a review because I believe it will help my audience.

 Questions About Other Stuff